Introduction

 inside Docker containers.
 You will define the entire stack configuration

-file, along with configuration files for PHP, MySQL, and Nginx.
+in a docker-compose file, along with configuration files for PHP, MySQL, and Nginx.

 Prerequisites